sakaki-/gentoo-on-rpi-64bit/Dockerstuff/Redme.md

 packages out to host kill docker poof gone , refire docker image wala reset. if you poor gasoline onto the image and burn , quit tada ITS back...

-DOCKER is Ephemeral so read up on **VOL VOLUME ** tage and or exposing a dir via nfs or sshfs to push/pull packages. though it will cache to disk it will rest , like a RAM drive , so for making a prisitne chroot build enviorment, DEVS love and swear by it.  if you have an APT , and dont have room for shiny servers QUAY.io and letting it cloud build is handy...
+DOCKER is Ephemeral so read up on **VOL VOLUME ** tage and or exposing a dir via nfs or sshfs to push/pull packages.

+though it will cache to disk it will rest , like a RAM drive , so for making a prisitne chroot build enviorment, DEVS love and swear by it.
+if you have an APT,,,  , and dont have room for shiny servers QUAY.io and letting it cloud build is handy... and a good buddy.
 ----------------------------------------------